shawn-nyk/tp/docs/DeveloperGuide.md

 #### Extensions

  1a.
-InternHunter detects an invalid input. <br />
+InternHunter detects an error in the input format. <br />
   1a1.
 InternHunter displays an error message and informs the user of the valid input format. <br />
   Use case resumes from step 1.